Deep-Perception/challenger-setup/README.md

 1. Clone this repo on to the demo machine
 2. Run initial-setup/install_prereqs.sh and reboot when  prompted
 3. Copy separately provided service_account.json into **initial_setup** folder
-4. Run initial-setup/add_gcr.sh with service_account.json file provided separately
+4. Run initial-setup/add_gcr.sh which uses the service_account.json file to enable docker to pull from a private registry
 5. Optional: Run initial-setup/find_axis.sh to find Axis cameras on the same subnet as the demo system

 ## Running the Demo